|Date of Issue||01/11/2019|

 Principles of making reasonable adjustments

 - Any adjustment to assessment must not invalidate the assessment requirements of the qualification or the requirements of the assessment strategy.
 Competence standards should not be altered.
-Whilst we will take all reasonable steps to ensure that a learner with a disability or difficulty is not placed at a substantial disadvantage, in comparison with persons who are not disabled in terms of access to assessment, there is no duty to make any adjustment to a provision, criterion or practice which is defined as a competence standard.
-All learners’ performance must be assessed against set standards.
+Whilst we will take all reasonable steps to ensure that an Apprentice with a disability or difficulty is not placed at a substantial disadvantage, in comparison with persons who are not disabled in terms of access to assessment, there is no duty to make any adjustment to a provision, criterion or practice which is defined as a competence standard.
+All Apprentices performance must be assessed against set standards.
 These standards cannot be altered, but it may be possible to change the delivery or process of assessment so that each learner has an equal opportunity to demonstrate what they know, understand and can do.

 - Any adjustment to assessment must be supported by evidence which is sufficient, valid and reliable.